 MonsterInsights seamlessly integrates with Universal Analytics and Google Analytics 4 (GA4), giving you the ability to use whichever version you have running, or both with our Dual Tracking feature.

-The first thing you’ll need to do is log in or sign up for a Google account.
+Now, you need to log in or sign up for a Google account.

 To get started, you’ll need to open the Google Analytics website and click the Sign in to Analytics link or Start for free button in the top right corner of the page.